Maastricht Day Trip – How to Spend One Day in this Charming Dutch Town

 Legend has it that the name “Hells Gate” comes from the belief that witches used to gather in the area, but today, it’s a peaceful and picturesque spot that is well worth a visit.

 Adjacent to Hell’s Gate is Stadspark, or City Park.
-As you stroll through this lush green park, you’ll be surrounded by serene ponds, towering trees, and vibrant flowers, especially springtime (you’re in the Netherlands afterall!).
-Take a moment to relax on a bench and watch the world go by, or enjoy an impromtu picnic.
+As you stroll through this lush green park, you’ll be surrounded by serene ponds, towering trees, and vibrant flowers, especially in springtime (you’re in the Netherlands after all!).

 Maastricht Underground offers tours into sections of the vast tunnel network beneath the St-Pietersberg massif.
 The well-developed network of historical caves and tunnels once stretching 230km was created between the 1500s to 1800s to offer safety during times of siege.